LEADING OFF: Top pitchers Strasburg, Tanaka, Ohtani ailing | New Country 923

 AILING ACES

-Star pitchers Stephen Strasburg, Masahiro Tanaka and Shohei Ohtani all had a rough start to the weekend.
+Star pitchers Stephen Strasburg, Masahiro Tanaka and Shohei Ohtani all had rough starts to the weekend.

 Strasburg had to exit after just two innings when Washington hosted the Giants because of tightness in his pitching shoulder.
 The Nats said the right-hander also had shoulder inflammation and would have an MRI.

 Tanaka was forced to leave with hamstring problems after sprinting to score his first major league run in the New York Yankees’ win over the Mets.
-He raced home on Aaron Judge’s sacrifice fly at Citi Field.
+He was hurt when he raced home on Aaron Judge’s sacrifice fly at Citi Field.

 Ohtani was put on the disabled list by the Los Angeles Angels with a sprained ligament in his pitching elbow.
 The team said the two-way Japanese sensation will be out at least three weeks.